zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection.md

     ![](images/03-02b.png)

 3. On the on premise or Marketplace Service Manager Overview page, locate the Administration Server, and then click the link in the Port column.
-The on premise or Marketplace Administration Server opens in a new browser.
+The on premises or Marketplace Administration Server opens in a new browser.

 4. Sign in to the on premise or Marketplace Oracle GoldenGate Administration Server with the same credentials used to log in to the Service Manager, and then use the Navigation menu to open the **Configuration** screen.